What is Domestic Violence?

 Injunctions – Separate and apart from any potential criminal penalties that may result from acts of domestic violence, Florida recognizes the existence of a civil action for an injunction for protection against domestic violence.
 If issued, the injunction generally will also prohibit the perpetrator from contacting the victim and coming within a specified distance of the victim’s home or place of employment.

-Some of the differences between a criminal no contact order and a civil injunction are that the victim will be entitled to exclusive use of a shared residence and may be granted sole custody of any children.
-Civil injunction is temporary and generally is not accompanied by formal criminal charges.
+Some of the differences between a criminal no-contact order and a civil injunction are that the victim will be entitled to exclusive use of a shared residence and may be granted sole custody of any children.
+A civil injunction is temporary and generally is not accompanied by formal criminal charges.

 In addition to a standard injunction under Florida law a non-familial victim can also petition for protection with the following specialty injunctions: